 Machinima/Fan Vid: A growing number of these are on YouTube, amazingly.
 Very subject to Sturgeon's Law, and varies from animated music videos and homemade series to movie versions of romance movies.

 Macross Missile Massacre: Zeno Eclipse can fire a barrage of rockets out of his mouth that collide into the ground near him, damaging the player with the resulting explosions.
 Deet and Roi has a similar attack that it spams much more often.

-Magikarp Power: The Gunslinger class embodies this trope.
-Due to a wonky damage formula, and generally weak abilities, they do abysmal damage in first and second job even if they go a statless or low-stat build.
-Come third job they begin to catch up in damage thanks to a more powerful main attack and various abilities that increase their damage, and in fourth job they receive insanely powerful abilities, giving them top-tier DPM, rivaling Arans and Night Lords.
+Magikarp Power: At one point in the game, before various revamps and rebalancing patches, the Gunslinger class would embody this trope.
+Due to a wonky damage formula, and generally weak abilities, they did abysmal damage in first and second job even if they go a statless or low-stat build.
+Come third job they began to catch up in damage thanks to a more powerful main attack and various abilities that increase their damage, and in fourth job they receive insanely powerful abilities, giving them top-tier DPM, rivaling Arans and Night Lords.

 Back when there were no other classes besides the original four, Archers suffered heavily from this.
 Compared to the Assassins (the closest other class in terms of general mechanics), Archers in 1st, 2nd, and 3rd job were underpowered and generally unwanted in training parties and the then current end game content.
 Cue 4th job which included More Dakka (bow users only however) and the ability to give the entire party the ability to Critical Hit and they're suddenly they're a hot commodity.